Bristol bore Cary Grant and Wallace & Gromit but it won’t bore you, vows OutUK correspondent Adrian Gillan.

 great for relaxing in by day and heaving with boys and girls by night – traditionally the main “warm up” to the more clubby venues along the road it

 then feeds, punters duly fired up.

-Hit chic Bent Bar (4 Frogmore Street) with its trendy seating and retro flashing dance floor.
-Then trot over the road to
+Hit chic OMG Bar in Frogmore Street is great as a warm up bar with its trendy seating and retro flashing dance floor.
+You can then trot over the road to

-Queenshilling (9 Frogmore Street), a stylish, buzzing bar-cum-club playing a mixed bag of pure pop throughout the week.
+Queenshilling which is directly opposite and is a stylish, buzzing bar-cum-club playing a mixed bag of pure pop throughout the week.